 NI VeriStand provides a framework for real-time testing applications such as embedded software validation and real-time control and monitoring of mechanical test cell applications.
 The NI-XNET family of products includes a series of high-performance CAN, LIN, and FlexRay interfaces.
 These interfaces are optimized for applications that require real-time, high-speed manipulation of hundreds of CAN, LIN and FlexRay frames and signals, such as HIL simulation, rapid control prototyping, bus monitoring, automations control and more.
 This section will go through the installation process, configuring the VeriStand environment and setting up NI-XNET ports and databases.

-To get started with NI-XNET and NI VeriStand, the first step is to ensure the correct software is installed on the computer and the target in the proper order.
-Go through the first two steps of the section entitled New Installation in the Installation Order for Multiple NI Software Products knowledgebase in order to start the setup of the system.
+To get started with NI-XNET and NI VeriStand, the first step is to ensure the correct software is installed on the computer and the target is in the proper order.
+Go through the first two steps of the section entitled New Installation in the Installation Order for Multiple NI Software Products knowledgebase to start the setup of the system.
 As a note, the NI LabVIEW Development Environment is not required for all hardware platforms.
 If the hardware platform that is being used doesn’t require NI LabVIEW, go to the next step.
 There are some notes included in this section below based on the hardware in the system.

 When the NI-XNET driver software is installed with NI VeriStand, an extensive set of NI VeriStand features are enabled that support communicating with hardware over the CAN, LIN, and FlexRay protocols.
 It may be helpful to understand NI-XNET related concepts and terminology in NI VeriStand before getting started by going through the Using NI-XNET, CAN, LIN and FlexRay Interfaces NI VeriStand Help.